-- Explain how PTSD and TBI can affect the student’s experience, and suggest services for support.
+- Explain how Post-Traumatic Stress Disorder, Traumatic Brain Injury, Hearing Loss, and other disabilities can affect the student’s experience, and suggest services for support.

 - Determine what to say and what not to say to veterans to be most supportive.

-- Identify the support veteran and military students want from staff and faculty.
+- Identify which support services military affiliated students want from staff and faculty.

-- Identify and explain VRC services for veteran and military students.
+- Identify and explain VMRC services for military affiliated students.

-- Identify the types of military educational benefits and how schedule changes can incur a student debt.
+- Identify the types of military educational benefits and student responsibilities.

 - Appraise what to do in difficult scenarios when working with veteran and military students.